morganericsson/msengcs/kursplaner/en/4DV005_MachineLearning.md

 Required reading:

 - Bishop, C. M., *Pattern recognition and machine learning*.
 Springer, 2006.
-Antal sidor: 400 av 700.
+Pages: 400 of 700.
-- James, G., Witten, D., Hastie, T. och Tibshirani, R., *An introduction to statistical learning: with applications in R*, Springer, 2013.
-Antal sidor: 350 av 410.
+- James, G., Witten, D., Hastie, T., and Tibshirani, R., *An introduction to statistical learning: with applications in R*, Springer, 2013.
+Pages: 350 of 410.
 - Compendium of scientific articles.

 ## Other information